Gettysburg Address: A Detailed Summary

 I'm a passionate history and geography teacher with over 15 years of experience working with students in the middle and high school years.
 I have an Education Degree with a focus in World History.
 I have been writing articles for History Crunch since 2015 and love the challenge of creating historical content for young learners!

-Death of Emmett Till: A Detailed Summary
+Battle of Shiloh: A Detailed Summary

 American Civil War